bioscan-ml/bioscan-croptool/README.md

 in the terminal.
 Note that by setting  `--crop_ratio 1.4`, the cropped image is 1.4 scaled than the predicted boudning box.
 If you want to check the origional bounding box, you can add `--show_bbox` at the end of the command.

+Here is a checkpoint for you to use, so you can skip the training. (https://drive.google.com/file/d/1vyDxXHZkUIKl9TVa7fLkrnC_khW86yUf/view?usp=sharing)
+If you want to use it, you can put it into your project folder ,and change the `checkpoint_path` in following commands.
+(To `--checkpoint_path ckpt_for_pined_images.ckpt`)

 If you want the cropped image in 4:3 ratio, you can add `--fix_ratio` to the command.
 Here is an example:
 ```shell
 python scripts/crop_images.py --input_dir Part_2 --output_dir Part_2_cropped --checkpoint_path epoch=11-step=600_trained_on_part_1.ckpt --crop_ratio 1.4 --show_bbox --fix_ratio